-On 4th June 2020, following receipt of regulatory approvals, Monument Re completed the acquisition of Cattolica Life Designated Activity Company ("Cattolica") from Societa Cattolica di Assicurazione Societa Cooperative.
-Cattolica was a closed Irish entity which wrote unit-linked business on a cross-border basis in Italy.
-The entity was subsequently renamed as Omega Life Designated Activity Company ("Omega").
+On 4th June 2020, following receipt of regulatory approvals, Monument Re completed the acquisition of Cattolica Life Designated Activity Company ("Cattolica") from Societa Cattolica di Assicurazione Societa

 The insurance business within Omega was transferred into MAL on 31st December 2020 following approval of the Irish High Court.
-The Omega entity was subsequently delicenced in Q1 2021 and is now subject to liquidation.
+The Omega entity was subsequently delicenced in Q1 2021 and formally dissolved on 8th March 2022.

-Robein Leven N.V.
+ROBEIN LEVEN N.V.